jina-ai/finetuner/docs/walkthrough/run-job.md

 ### Layer-wise learning rate decay (LLRD)

-The LLRD assigns different learning rates for each layer of the model backbone.
+The LLRD assigns different learning rates to each layer of the model backbone.
-It sets a large learning rate for the top layer and uses a multiplicative decay rate to decrease the learning rate layer-by-layer from top to bottom.
+It sets a large learning rate for the top (last) layer and uses a multiplicative decay rate to decrease the learning rate layer-by-layer from top (last) to bottom (first).
-With a large learning rate,
+With high learning rates,
-the feature of the top layers changes more and could adapt to new tasks.
-On the contrary, the bottom layers have small learning rates to preserve features learned during the pre-training.
+the features recognized by the top layers change more and adapt to new tasks more easily, while the bottom layers have low learning rates and more easily preserve the features learned during pre-training.

 It is recommended to use LLRD to fine-tune Transformers, such as Bert or CLIP.